-A few years back, I made the discovery that I have sensitive skin.
-Though my face is generally problem free, my sensitivity occurs any time I shave — I’m talking horrible razor burn and bumps that last for days.
+A few years ago, I made the discovery that I have sensitive skin.
+Nearly every time I shaved I would get horrible razor burn and bumps that lasted for days.
+I tried multiple home remedies to cure the burn but nothing seemed to work.

-Shortly after starting my college athletics career, I shifted from shaving to waxing.
-With one visit to the salon, I knew that I would never go back to shaving.
+Eventually, I braved the idea of getting my hair professionally waxed and after just one visit to the salon I knew that I would never go back to shaving.

-I can get about eight rounds of use from my $9 box of wax.
-Of course, the longevity of the product will depend on how often you use it and how much hair you need to remove, but I generally find that it lasts for months on end.
+I can get about nine rounds of use from one box and for around $10, it seems like a good deal.
+Of course, the longevity of the product will depend on how often you use it and how much hair you need to remove, but I generally find that a single kit lasts for months on end.

-I typically heat the wax jar in the microwave for 45 seconds, stir, then repeat the process once more.
-The wax comes out warm and easy to spread — though it's a little messy if you're not careful.
+To use it, I heat the wax jar in the microwave for 45 seconds, stir, then repeat the process once more.
+The wax comes out warm and easy to spread — though it can get messy if you're not careful.

 After prepping my skin with baby powder (a precaution that helps aid against irritation), I go through the simple steps of applying the wax, laying the strip on my skin, waiting a few seconds and pulling off the strip in the opposite direction of my hair.

-You might be skeptical about the effectiveness of the Sally Hansen Wax Kit after reading the reviews, but as with anything that requires a step-by-step process and room for human error, ratings will be mixed.
+You might be skeptical about the effectiveness of the Sally Hansen Wax Kit after reading the reviews, but as with anything that involves a step-by-step process with room for human error, ratings will be mixed.

-I'm not over exaggerating when I say that this wax kit has greatly impacted my beauty routine.
-I save money, I don't have to worry about painful razor burn and the process is simple enough that I don't mind doing it at home.
-So far, I've used it on my underarms, eyebrows, bikini line and my legs — all scenarios resulting in what I like to call a "waxing win."
+I'm not exaggerating when I say that this wax kit has greatly impacted my beauty routine.
+I save money, I don't have to worry about painful razor burn and the process is simple enough that I don't mind being my own at-home waxing specialist.

 For more stories like this, check out: